LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 		(-7845061.1011, -15524202.1641) (8645061.1011, 4470074.53373)``

 	.. caution::
-		This table must be filled out correctly for each table that is included in the Data Extractor tool.
+		This table must be filled out correctly for each table that is included in the DataExtractor tool.

 	.. note::
 		A number of stored procedures that are used by the tool for extracting the required records must also be present in the SQL Server database.
 To obtain copies of these procedures please contact `Hester <mailto:Hester@HesterLyonsConsulting.co.uk>`_ or `Andy <mailto:Andy@AndyFoyConsulting.co.uk>`_.